 As soon as I started to apply the paint it became evident that the finished look was, for want of a better word, terrible.
 I overcame this problem by using lining paper on every wall and I was very pleased with the results.

 Lining paper is relatively cheap and can be obtained from most decorating suppliers or DIY stores.
 The rolls come in different grades, usually 1200, 1400, 1700 and 2000 – the higher the number, the thicker the lining paper.

 I chose the 1400 paper to cover my walls.
 They were reasonably flat but had lots of knock marks and old patches of emulsion on them.
-I found the 1400 lining paper was easy to hang and of a suitable thickness to cover any slight discrepancies on the walls I wanted to paint.
+I found the 1400 lining paper like this one was easy to hang and of a suitable thickness to cover any slight discrepancies on the walls I wanted to paint.

 Depending on the condition of your own walls you may need to use a heavier lining paper to suit your needs.

 To achieve a good wall surface on which to hang the lining paper, fill all knock marks, holes and cracks using a filler knife and flexible filler, remove any loose plaster and re-plaster if necessary (this post explains how to do it if you’re not sure: how to repair cracked or damaged plaster on internal walls).

 Go back over areas you have filled several times as I was amazed how much I had missed on the first pass.

 Let the filler/plaster dry hard, then sand the wall down, concentrating on a small area at a time.
 Sand the filler level and remove any loose flecks of old paint and bits of wallpaper.
 This does take time to do but it is well worth the effort.

 I used an electric sander and sanding block (essential tools for every keen DIYer) to do this but you could always use a small block of timber wrapped with sandpaper to enable you to sand down using a flat surface and not your hand.